-If you have to sue the parent making the alienation, you are accusing them of something in court and asking the court to make the offending party pay for the actions they have committed.
+If you have to sue for parental alienation, you are accusing them of something and asking the court to hold the offending party accountable for their acts.

-Your attorney may file a Motion for Contempt of Court when you allege parental alienation that indicates your ex is in violation of your court-ordered parenting plan.
-This motion involves asking the court to become involved and hold your ex in contempt for the violation of the court’s parenting plan order.
+Your attorney may file a Motion for Contempt of Court if you allege parental alienation and your ex violates your court-ordered parenting arrangement.
+This motion requests that the court intervene and place your ex in contempt of court for breaking the parenting plan decree.

 Your attorney may also file an Order to Show Cause and a Request for Service.
-These documents request a court date and ask the court clerk to issue a summons to the other parent, in order to compel them to appear in court and defend their actions.
+These documents request a court date as well as a summons to the other parent, ordering them to appear in court and justify their conduct.

 How Does the Court Decide?

-When your motion goes before the court, the judge will have to determine whether your ex is in contempt of the parenting order or divorce decree that includes your visitation and parenting terms.
-In these types of matters, it is very common for a judge to appoint an expert.
-This specialist is usually a psychologist who will then make an assessment of the situation and file a report with the court as to whether parental alienation is happening—and if so, how serious and severe it is.
+It is fairly typical for a judge to appoint an expert in these types of cases.
+This specialist is typically a psychologist who will examine the situation and file a report with the court determining whether parental alienation is occurring and, if so, how serious and severe it is.

-Suing your spouse for withholding parenting time for non-payment of child support is not legal justification for parental alienation.
-It is also not a legal excuse that the alienation was advice from the alienating parent’s attorney.
+Suing your spouse for withholding parenting time due to nonpayment of child support is not a legal basis for parental alienation.
+It is also not a legal defense to claim that the alienation was recommended by the alienating parent’s attorney.